IBRice101/IBRice101.github.io/Uni/index.md

 ## Year 1 Semester 1 - CMP104: Programming with C++

 - Grade: A
-- Description: The fundamentals of software development in C++, in this module you'll learn about generic features of languages, such as conditional statements, loops, functions, and so on.
+- Description: Software development through learning to design and implement applications in C++.
+The fundamentals of classes and objects, including key features such as class descriptions, constructors, methods and field, together with method implementation through assignment, selection and iterative control structures.
 - Coursework: A program that emulated a fruit machine

 ---